 Has this report only fueled your interest in hammock camping?
 Are you ready to make hammock camping a lifestyle?
 Hungry for MORE information?
 Then I recommend the “encyclopedia” of hammocks, The Ultimate Hang 2, by Derek Hansen.
 The NEW, completely re-written second edition includes hammock FAQs and basics for new hangers and an expanded advanced section for veterans.
 There is a DIY section to get you started making your own hammock gear.
 The Ultimate Hang 2 covers everything from suspension systems, hammock stands, staying dry, warm, and bug free, along with setting up hammocks indoors.

-Visit The Great Out There for continued gear reviews and how-to articles on camping.
+Follow and Subscribe to the The Great Out There for continued gear reviews and how-to articles on camping.
 Please also follow The Great Out There on Facebook and Instagram.